Best Foods of Tuscany

 La Prosciutteria, Siena

 For an impressive selection of Tuscan salumi and wine, visit La Prosciutteria with locations across Northern Italy.
-I visited their location in the beautiful city of Siena, and the salumi was the best I had during my visit to Tuscany.
+I visited their location in the beautiful city of Siena, and the salumi was the best I had in Tuscany.

 Lampredotto